 A Design Token or Variable is an entity that houses visual design attributes about an element.
 On the surface it may look like a label or a simple text string, but on the backend it contains all the vital visual information a system needs to render that element appropriately.

-Starting with a simple example, color.
-Colors can be defined in different ways, with the most common types in development being hex codes and RGB.
-When these colors are defined in code, they render the appropriate color for an element.
-However, when a color changes in the system, say the main blue color for a brand, the hex or RGB value being used must be updated everywhere that it occurs in code.
-This can be a tedious, and error prone process.
+Starting with a simple example, colour.
+Colours can be defined in different ways, with the most common types in development being hex codes and RGB.
+When these colours are defined in code, they render the appropriate colour for an element.
+However, when a colour changes in the system, say the main blue colour for a brand, the hex or RGB value being used must be updated everywhere that it occurs in code.
+This can be a tedious and error prone process.

-Design tokens remove the burden of ‘find and replace’ by defining the color once, and using the token (i.e. --primary-blue) everywhere that the color is defined in code.
-This means, that when the blue color needs to be updated, changing the definition of --primary-blue happens once, and propagates everywhere in the design.
-This saves significant development time, and reduces the chance of a value being missed.
+Design tokens remove the burden of ‘find and replace’ by defining the colour once and using the token (i.e. --primary-blue) everywhere that the colour is defined in code.
+This means, that when the blue colour needs to be updated, changing the definition of --primary-blue happens once and propagates everywhere in the design.
+This saves significant development time and reduces the chance of a value being missed.